johnosbb/ProgrammingInPyQT/Spacy/ner_model_training.md

 ```

+## Generating a Config File for the Model

 Generate a base_config.cfg file using this link [Config Generator](https://spacy.io/usage/training#config)

 Create a custom config file based on the base config by running the following command.